Jagucan/holbertonschool-AirBnB_clone/README.md

 ## Usage in non-interactive mode

-* The same commands can be used to run non-interactive mode with some modifications will produce the same results as above
+* The same commands can be used to run non-interactive mode with some modifications will produce the same results as above:

         $ echo "create City" | ./console.py